coleifer/peewee/docs/peewee/database.rst

 To bind your models to a database at run-time, you can use the following
 methods:

-* :py:meth:`Database.bind_ctx`, which returns a context-manager that will bind the given models to the database instance for the duration of the wrapped block.
+* :meth:`Database.bind_ctx`, which returns a context-manager that will bind the given models to the database instance for the duration of the wrapped block.
-* :py:meth:`Model.bind_ctx`, which likewise returns a context-manager that binds the model (and optionally its dependencies) to the given database for the duration of the wrapped block.
+* :meth:`Model.bind_ctx`, which likewise returns a context-manager that binds the model (and optionally its dependencies) to the given database for the duration of the wrapped block.
-* :py:meth:`Database.bind`, which is a one-time operation that binds the models (and optionally its dependencies) to the given database.
+* :meth:`Database.bind`, which is a one-time operation that binds the models (and optionally its dependencies) to the given database.
-* :py:meth:`Model.bind`, which is a one-time operation that binds the model (and optionally its dependencies) to the given database.
+* :meth:`Model.bind`, which is a one-time operation that binds the model (and optionally its dependencies) to the given database.

 Depending on your use-case, one of these options may make more sense.
-For the examples below, I will use :py:meth:`Model.bind`.
+For the examples below, I will use :meth:`Model.bind`.

 Example test-case setup: